statechannels/statechannels/packages/docs-website/docs/protocol-docs/client-specification/json-rpc-api.md

 - `closing`: channel cannot be used, but funds are still locked
 - `closed`: funds have been released from channel

-Generally, the `ChannelResult` type is returned when an update to the channel was made.
+Generally, the `ChannelResult` type is returned when an update to the channel state was made.

 ### Errors